 Before I list my reasons, I am aware that there are some who have come to a place in their life where they are done with church altogether.
 They may or may not still hold a level of faith in Christ.
 They may have been hurt by a church and absolutely hate it.
 I get that.
 I really do.
 But that is not us.
 Yes, I am still recovering from a degree of C-PTSD as a result of the work I was involved in and exposed too.
 But I don’t hate The Church, nor am I done with it.
 I list these reasons knowing that very few people will relate to all of them, but you or someone you know may resonate with a few of them and I want you to know that you’re not alone.
 Let’s face it, recent events and restrictions have disrupted the reasons and habits of gathering on Sundays.
 Lots of people are wrestling in their relationship with The Church.

-KIDS AND NERVOUS SYSTEMS
+KIDS AND DIVERSITY

 We have three children.
 17,13,11.
-Two of them live with diagnosed sensory conditions.
+Two of them live with diagnosed sensory disorders and neurodiversity.
 All of them spent years of their childhood in church.
 They also spent years of their childhood with their dad travelling to distant churches half of the year.
 They simply don’t want to go anymore.
+And they are not alone according to this research.
 We don’t want to go without them.
 And we don’t want to force them.
 We pray with them.
 We talk about being Christ followers but getting them in a car on Sunday morning and taking them to a church service now is just too stressful for us all.
 (I clearly remember the last time we attempted it involved lots of bribing and swearing.)
 We don’t want their memory of church to be negative or traumatic.
 So we have learnt to let it go for a season.
-If you or someone you are sensory diverse, whether HSP, ADHD, HSP or otherwise, you’ll know that many modern church services are overwhelming.
+If you or someone you know are sensory or neuro diverse, whether HSP, ADHD, HSP or otherwise, you’ll know that many modern church services are overwhelming.
 The lights, sounds, music, crowd, preaching, cheering etc are a LOT to take in.
 As a highly sensitive person (HSP – it’s a nervous system trait), having not attended regular services for a few years now, I have come to realise how much overwhelm and stress I held in my body on Sundays.
 I was never able to sit through a sermon without going to the toilet to pee.
 I could never relax.
 I would always come home and need a nap because my nervous system was shot.
 As I’ve aged, my ability to push through, coax the kids and ‘just turn up’ has wained.
 Nat is the same.
 Sundays have become true Sabbaths for us; Restful, restorative, reflective.
 Maybe you can relate.

 I’ve always had an interest in theology.
 I know many Christians don’t nerd out on it like I do, but my curiosity finds itself at home in the research, books and podcasts that dig deeper into scriptures and history than Sunday sermons or pop-preaching allow.
 I’ve always tended to shy away from anything mainstream – preferring to read and ask questions at the fringes and origins of things.
 The core tenants of my faith don’t differ from most but, at the moment, I do hold differing and suspended views on topics of eternity, atonement, salvation, sexuality, gender roles, spirituality and end-times that many protestants do (incl. evangelical / pentecostals ).
 Don’t get me wrong, I’m happy to hold space for a variety of sermons and views but if I’m honest, I don’t know if I could actively commit and invest in a local church family where sermons, prayers and actions are based on the same theological views I once held and lived by.
 Is that pride or rigidity in me?
 Perhaps.
 I hope not.
 I can see the importance and appeal of many of the theological views I once held too.
 But I’m not the kind to attend church, only to be untangling the sermon from myself and my family on the way home.
 Let’s face it, Sunday messages are not meaningful conversations.
 They are a monologues.
 I’m also at a stage of life where I can’t just turn up and participate with a large part of me silenced and shut down?
 I’m a pretty diplomatic guy but I made a decision a few years ago as I was travelling and preaching that if a church wasn’t prepared to hold a space for all of me, they wouldn’t have any of me.
 My invites decreased, but the sense of being true to myself skyrocketed.
 Still today, there are a small number of congregations I feel very much at home and honoured in (but none of them are local, unfortunately).
 In short, image-management and peace-keeping through silence requires more energy than I have right now.
 Maybe this is you too.